-i usually make good quantity of gajar halwa and keep in the fridge. it stays good for a week. i usually make halwa with the traditional method of cooking the grated carrots in milk. this time i made the halwa with condensed milk. this is a quick method than the traditional one and takes less time.
+i usually make a good quantity of halwa and keep in the fridge. it stays good for a week. i usually make the halwa with the traditional method of cooking the grated carrots in milk. this time i made the halwa with condensed milk. this is a quick method than the traditional one and takes less time.

 i did use 1.5 kgs carrots and it took about 45 mins to make the halwa. so if you halve or reduce the proportion, it will be much quicker. i used sweetened condensed milk (nestle milkmaid) and did not have to use any sugar.

 gajar halwa is one of the most popular halwa variety in india. it is made for any festive occasions. there are many variations to make it. few other variations posted on the blog are:

 - carrot halwa – although, this traditional method to make halwa takes more time to prepare as compared to other methods. but i prefer this method more because taste-wise it is the best.

 - vegan carrot pudding – made with almond milk.

 - khoya carrot halwa – the addition of khoya gives a nice texture and flavor to halwa.